Idksouls/TCP1101_Assignment/PART2.md

 List down the contribution of each group members.

-For example:

 ### Isaiah Wong Terjie

 1. Created the GameBoard.
 2. Spawn Alien in the center of the GameBoard.

-### Steve Rogers

-1. Zombie movement and attack behaviour.
-2. *add more*
+### Javier Austin Anak Jawa

+1. Prepared the documentation for Part 1.
+2. Created the helpCommand function.

 ## Problems Encountered & Solutions